bhauman/figwheel-main/docs/docs/create_a_build.md

 We are going to pass this option to Figwheel via a **build file**.
 A build file is a *named* set of compiler configuration options.
-Figwheel utilizes this name to isolate a particular builds REPL connection and output files from all the other builds.
+Figwheel utilizes this name to isolate a particular build's REPL connection and output files from all the other builds.

 The build file will sit in our project root directory and the build